nakamuuu/retainer/README.md

 Retainer is an Android library that helps you retain objects in an Activity / Fragment during configuration changes.

 It auto-generates container objects by using annotation processing, and this objects will be internally preserved in a Fragment.
-`setRetainInstance(true)` is called for this fragment in its `onCreate()`, so that stateful objects are preserved during configuration changes.
+`setRetainInstance(true)` is called for this fragment, so that stateful objects are preserved during configuration changes.

 If you need more information about the handling of configuration changes, check the following document.